-For a reminder of what ‘time of the essence’ means and when time is of the essence.
-Please see my previous blog here.
+For a reminder of what ‘time of the essence’ means and when time is of the essence please refer to our previous note on this subject.

 Where performance is delayed, even if time is not of the essence, at some point the continued failure to perform becomes ‘repudiatory’.
 This means that it is a serious breach of the contract allowing you to terminate it.
 However, it is not always easy to know when a delay has become repudiatory.

 If you terminate too soon, you risk wrongfully terminating the contract and becoming liable for damages.
 If you delay terminating for too long then you risk being deemed to have accepted the breach and to have affirmed the contract, and you could not then terminate until a further repudiatory breach takes place.